edward1Yadid/calculatorProject/README.md

 Use the buttons to input numbers and perform calculations.
 Click operators (+, -, *, /) to perform respective operations.
-Usage
+## Usage
---Launch the Calculator:
+1. Launch the Calculator:
 Open the index.html file in a web browser.

---Perform Calculations:
+2. Perform Calculations:

 Use the buttons to input numbers and perform calculations.
 Click operators (+, -, *, /) to perform respective operations.

---Evaluate Expressions:
+3. Evaluate Expressions:

 Input mathematical expressions (e.g., 3 + 5 * 2) and press "=" to evaluate the result.
 Note: The evaluation of expressions is performed with a controlled usage of JavaScript's eval() function.
 In this specific context, the usage is carefully managed, minimizing potential risks associated with eval().

-Clear and Reset:
+4. Clear and Reset:
 Use the "C" button to clear the current input or calculation.